TD Private Client Wealth

 While it’s unclear when exactly this firm was first established, TD Bank has been in existence for quite some time.
 Its inaugural branch was opened in Portland, Maine, in 1852 as Portland Savings Bank.
 In 2004, the bank combined forces with Banknorth, a top financial services company, setting up its foothold in the U.S. investment market.

-Individuals and high-net-worth individuals make up the vast majority of TD Private Client Wealth’s client base.
-However, it also has a demonstrated history of serving charitable organizations, businesses, insurance companies, banks, pension plans, profit-sharing plans, government entities and real estate investment trusts (REITs).
+Both non-high-net-worth and high-net-worth individuals make up the majority of TD Private Client Wealth’s client base.
+However, it also manages assets for institutional clients, including charitable organizations, businesses, insurance companies, pension and profit-sharing plans.

 The minimum investment required to open an account at TD Private Client Wealth will depend on the type of service or portfolio you choose.
 The firm has a different account minimum for its financial planning services than for its pre-built client portfolios.
 The firm’s account minimum requirements go as follows: